chmccue/ui-selenium-java-cucumber-gradle-automation-framework/README.md

     - other

 One corner case occurs when the value of a given column of the CSV is the string 'null', in which case it will be stored as ac actual null object.
-This allow developers to have some users within Provisioner with unknown values.
+This allows developers to have users with unknown values.

 ### Running with [docker-compose](https://docs.docker.com/compose/) and Selenium Standalone